chiubaca/notes/permanent-notes/everest-basecamp.md

   - wellbeing
 ---

- On the 2nd of April 2023, I made it to Everest Basecamp.
+ On the 2nd of April 2023, I made it to Everest Base camp.
 It was probably one of the most physically demanding things I have ever done.
 I endured altitude sickness, sleep deprivation, and freezing temperatures and it was one the most amazing things I've ever done.

 Lots of people have made it to base camp before, but this is how it went for me.

 ## Day 1 - Arrival at Lukla (1800m)

-We onboarded a tiny and shaky plane from Kathmandu a flew for about an hour to arrive at Lukkla.
+We onboarded a tiny and shaky plane from Kathmandu a flew for about an hour to arrive at Lukla.

 Stepping off the plane we witnessed the towering mountains all around us.
 I have no other word to describe the scale of these mountains but, _humbling_.